Updated on June 14, 2023

 Schedule Mediation in Advance

-Texas judges will often require couples who seek a contested divorce to try mediation before going to court.
+Texas judges often require couples seeking a contested divorce to try mediation before going to court.
 But many people do not realize that divorce mediators are some of the busiest people in our state.
 It is not uncommon for a mediator’s schedule to be booked out many months in advance.

 For this reason, if you will be trying mediation as part of your divorce case, it is vital to schedule a mediator’s time well in advance.
 Getting your disputes resolved with the help of a mediator is critical if you want to speed up your divorce.
 If mediation does not bring a settlement agreement, you and your spouse will end up taking your case to court.